 Data Logger Utility Version 2

-Version A.02.07 Updated Feb 22, 2016.
+Version A.02.09 Updated Feb 27, 2019.
+Works with PNA as well as with M9375xA, P9375xA, M908xA, and P500xA.
 Due to new firmware capability, this latest version of the data logger program (see below) has more flexibility in the choice of saved formats and number of traces saved.
 This program requires PNA firmware A.09.90 or above; if this is not available, use the Version 1 program below instead.
 The "footswitch" trigger, which does not exist on newer PNAs, has been replaced with Material Handler line 'Port C3' (see instructions.)
-Also now works with PXI VNAs.
 Download this zipped file which includes the executable and a document containing more information.

 Data Logger Utility Version 1